Skip to footer content

 What is Docker?

 Docker is an open-source environment that automates the deployment of applications inside lightweight, portable containers.
-Containers package the application with all its dependent packages such that it will run exactly the same way irrespective of where the application executes; be it on a developer's laptop, a test server, or even in some kind of production.
-It brings efficiency for several reasons, and the first one is by keeping the applications isolated from the underlying infrastructure, so one container can run in parallel with others at the very same host.
+Containers package the application with all its dependent packages such that it will run exactly the same way irrespective of where the application executes; whether it is on a developer's laptop, a test server, or even in a production environment.
+Docker brings efficiency by keeping applications isolated from the underlying infrastructure, allowing multiple containers to run parallelly on the same host.

 Docker Container List (How It Works For Developers): Figure 1 - Use-case for a Docker container